 Where does the money for Future Fund grants come from?

-The money for Future Fund grants is being raised by the volunteer members of the 2020 Future Fund Giving Project.
+The money for Future Fund grants is raised from individual donors.